acl0056/html5doc/README.md

 html5doc
 ========

-This is a simple object for storing a document in HTML5 storage.
+This is a simple object for storing documents in HTML5 storage.